Great-Sun-Group/credex-core/README.md

 ### Development and testing of the credex-core API itself

 Contributions, bug fixes, and security testing and patches are welcome.
+If you'd like to collaborate or contribute, please get in touch.

 ### EXCLUSION: Live ledger